viperleed/viperleed/doc/content/utilities/poscar_utils.rst

 ==============

 Same as :ref:`poscar_utils_delete_above` and :ref:`poscar_utils_delete_below`,
-but deletes all atoms between the specified fractions of the :math:`\mathbf{c}` vector.
+but deletes all atoms between the specified fractions of the |c| vector.

 **Usage**